tiberlab/tibercad/manual/Sphinx/Theory/EFA.rst

 -----------------------

-In Module quantumdensity you can define the calculation of particle (electron,hole) den- sity, based on the result of a previous calculation of the system eigenstates (e.g. with efaschroedinger module).
+In Module quantumdensity you can define the calculation of particle (electron,hole) density, based on the result of a previous calculation of the system eigenstates (e.g. with efaschroedinger module).
 Quantum density may be obtained with an analytical or a numerical calculation.